Subordinated Bessel heat kernels: Introduction and main result

 \section{Introduction and main result}

 The Bessel differential operators $-\tfrac{d^2}{dr^2}-\tfrac{2\zeta}{r}\,\tfrac{d}{dr}$ are of fundamental importance in mathematics, physics, finance, and engineering.
 They are used to describe heat and wave propagation under spherical symmetry.
 The corresponding Bessel heat kernels are crucial for harmonic analysis and stochastic processes related to the Brownian motion, see, e.g., Revuz and Yor \cite{RevuzYor1999}.
 Our goal is to present estimates for the $\alpha/2$-subordinated Bessel heat kernels $p_\zeta^{(\alpha)}$, $\alpha\in(0,2]$.
-We are motivated by the appearance of $p_\zeta^{(\alpha)}$ in the ground state representation given in our work \cite{BogdanMerz2023}.
-In fact, the estimates will be essential in our forthcoming papers \cite{BogdanMerz2023HP,BogdanMerz2023H}, but since they are of independent wide interest, we present them in this separate note.
+We are motivated by the appearance of $p_\zeta^{(\alpha)}$ in the ground state representation given in our work \cite{BogdanMerz2024}.
+In fact, the estimates are essential in our recent and forthcoming papers \cite{Bogdanetal2024,BogdanMerz2024H} concerning Schr\"odinger perturbations of $p_\zeta^{(\alpha)}(t,r,s)$ by Hardy potentials, but since they are of independent wide interest, we present them in this separate note.
+For recent studies on the generator of $p_\zeta^{(\alpha)}$, which is just the $\tfrac{\alpha}{2}$-th fractional power of the Bessel operator \cite{BogdanMerz2024,BouzeffourGarayev2022}, we refer, e.g., to Betancor, Castro, and Stinga \cite{Betancoretal2014}, Galli, Molina, and Quintero \cite{Gallietal2022}, and Bouzeffour and Garayev \cite{BouzeffourGarayev2022}.